Regal Entertainment Group (RGC) Q2 2017 Results - Earnings Call Transcript

 Amy E. Miles - Regal Entertainment Group

 Yeah, Robert.
 If you look across our portfolio, we have less than 15% of our theatres located in traditional enclosed malls.
 But you have to remember out of that 15%, many of those are in top tier malls in the United States.

-And in respect to – I think you also ask about lease exposure, the average remaining lease terms on the theatres that are located in the enclosed mall, it's around four years to five years.
+And with respect to – I think you also ask about lease exposure, the average remaining lease terms on the theatres that are located in the enclosed mall, it's around four years to five years.
 So, obviously, we monitor our in-mall theatres in the same manner that we would our out of mall theatres with respect to lease exposures.
 And I think some of the opportunities going forward with respect to retail is in a lot of these malls, Regal and theatres are going to be very much preferred tenants.
 We're going to provide a great customer experience and from that perspective, I think that's going to give us an advantage going forward in how we renegotiate the leases.

-And as – just to put a little bit more color to that is, as we've looked at, the performance of our theatres in the malls over the past three years to four years, when we talk about how we are drivers of traffic not beneficiaries of traffic that number is – that is – that statement is borne out in our numbers and cash flows from those theatres.
+And as – just to put a little bit more color to that is, as we've looked at the performance of our theatres in the malls over the past three years to four years, when we talk about how we are drivers of traffic not beneficiaries of traffic, that number is – that is – that statement is borne out in our numbers and cash flow from those theatres.

 Robert Fishman - MoffettNathanson